doctrine-extensions/DoctrineExtensions/README.md

 ### Latest updates

 **Note:** Use 2.1.x tag in order to use extensions based on Doctrine2.1.x versions.
-Currently master branch is based on 2.2.x versions and may not work with 2.1.x components
+Currently master branch is based on 2.2.x versions and may not work with 2.1.x components.
+ODM currently does not work with **doctrine common 2.2.x**

 **2011-10-30**